 Who Can Apply?

 The NSG program is funded by Vancouver Foundation and operates in communities throughout British Columbia.
-Gordon Neighbourhood House is responsible for administering this grassroots program for everyone who lives on the downtown peninsula, including the West End, Yaletown, Coal Harbour, Downtown South, and the Central Business District.
+Gordon Neighbourhood House is responsible for administering this grassroots program for everyone who lives on the downtown peninsula.
+The Downtown Peninsula boundaries include the neighbourhoods of: West End, Coal Harbour, Davie Village, Downtown, and Yaletown.
+If you apply in Downtown, you must live in Downtown, and your project must take place Downtown.

 We’ve funded projects led by residents as young as ten, in addition to neighbours well into their nineties.
 Some project Leaders have lived in our community for 30+ years, whereas others have moved here less than a year ago.